Quantum Framework for Simulating Linear PDEs with Robin Boundary Conditions: Block-encoding of the Hamiltonian

 We provide an instruction with explicit circuits in the Appendix~\ref{Appendix: indicator}.
 The total resources for this operation scale as: \begin{enumerate} \item $\mathcal{O}(n)$ quantum gates, \item $n$ pure ancillas. \end{enumerate}

 Note, we always can include zeros in the set of non-zero elements, so we now use the diagonal sparsity of matrix $ A $ $ s_{\max} = \kappa $, see Remark~\ref{remark: sparsity maximum}.

 Lastly, let us consider the boundary part of the discretized derivative operator $ D \sim \frac{\partial^m}{\partial x^m} $ from the Eq.~(\ref{eq:PDE discretized}) for Robin boundary.
-For this part we would address each element separately and use control $ R_y $ rotations with angles:
+For this part, we address each element individually and use controlled $ R_y $ rotations with angles: